 The ETC allows users to upload their own spectra for sources.
 ASCII and fits format are supported, and the spectrum in either case consists of two vectors containing wavelength and flux density.
 Format and other requirements are described in the ETC documentation and help (see JWST ETC User Supplied Spectra).

 The ETC contains an example workbook with two scenes specified.
+See JWST Moving Target Useful References and Links for instructions on how to access the example workbook.

 - An asteroid modeled as a point source using the superposition of a reflected-light and thermal component.